PG-PIYUSH/MedCare/README.md

 ## Roadmap for Future Improvements

-- **Integration with Backend**: Adding real-time appointment management and data updates.
+- **Integration Of Login/Signup With Backend**: Integrating login?Signup frontend with backend
 - **Enhanced Role Management**: Restrict page access based on authentication status.
 - **UI Improvements**: Refine the user interface for better usability and aesthetics.